 From the US government’s standpoint, marijuana is a Schedule I drug.
 This means that any form of marijuana -even medical-grade marijuana- cannot be legally prescribed or sold in the US.
 Those caught buying or selling it are subject to harsh federal penalties.

 One of the most prominent drug debates between the US and other countries is if cannabis is legal in the US.
-Many other countries have decided to legalize this plant’s use, whereas the US government is against this.
+Many other countries have decided to legalize this plant’s use; one such example of it can be Canada where the use of cannabis for recreational and medical purposes has been made legal.
+If someone from the country wishes to buy cannabis for any of the two purposes, all they have to do is look at websites such as Weed Smart and others like it where they can buy it without any hassles.
+On the other hand, the US government is against this.
 This is one of the biggest questions that people ask.
 The government has taken a hush on the legal status of cannabis, and it is still illegal in most states.

 It seems that most sources for information about cannabis, its history, and legality are wrong.
 Every day, it seems, another factoid about the plant is revealed to be wrong, and we will have to correct them.
 The information below is based on a study conducted by The International Association for Cannabinoid Medicines (IACM), an association of pharmaceutical companies, integrators, and suppliers of cannabinoid medicines.